 In Fall 2018, NYU established a new, cross-University Urban Doctoral Fellowship Program.
 This competitive fellowship program is open to current and prospective doctoral-level students from across the University.

-Please welcome our 2020 class of accomplished students, who were selected for their demonstrated interest in urban research and represent schools and departments from across the University.
+Please welcome the 2021 class of accomplished students, who were selected for their demonstrated interest in urban research and represent schools and departments from across the University.

 - The fellows receive up to $3,000 in research funds (not a salary stipend), which may be used for attending conferences or other activities to further their research at some point during their studies.

 - The fellows are invited to participate in a new, cross-NYU Urban Research Seminar that will host leading scholars from a variety of disciplines who are researching urban issues.

 - The fellows are invited to join networking lunches or dinners following the seminars.